d1ablo4L/TrimSniper/README.md

 # Download

-Grab the latest **FH6-Sniper.zip** from the [Releases page](https://github.com/FrostyIsBored/FH6-Auction-House-Sniper/releases) and extract it anywhere on your PC.
+Grab the latest **TrimSniper.zip** from the [Releases page](https://github.com/d1ablo4L/TrimSniper/releases) and extract it anywhere on your PC.

 ---